tsdataclinic/scout/README.md

 #### 2.5.2 Azure AD B2C configuration

 Scout uses Azure AD B2C for authentication.
+You will need to set up an Azure AD B2C tenant to generate the API keys you need to support Scout authentication.
 This is more complicated to set up.

 1. [Register an Azure AD B2C tenant](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).
 2. [Register a web application](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant) in your Azure AD B2C tenant.